tigerchenlu98/Moonrise/about.markdown

 I'm presently

-- a Flatiron Research Fellow at the Flatiron Institute's <a href="https://www.simonsfoundation.org/flatiron/center-for-computational-astrophysics/" style="color:red;">Center for Computational Astrophysics</a>
+- a Flatiron Research Fellow at the Flatiron Institute's <a href="https://www.simonsfoundation.org/flatiron/center-for-computational-astrophysics/">Center for Computational Astrophysics</a>
-- an affiliated postdoc in the <a href="http://www.astro.yale.edu/malenarice/team.html" style="color:darkblue;">Rice Research Group</a>
+- an affiliated postdoc in the <a href="http://www.astro.yale.edu/malenarice/team.html">Rice Research Group</a>

 Prior to my current position, I recently received my Ph.D. from Yale University in 2025 where I was advised by [Gregory Laughlin](https://astronomy.yale.edu/people/gregory-laughlin) and [Malena Rice](http://www.astro.yale.edu/malenarice).
 My dissertation was titled [<i>Planets are not Points: the Profound Effect of Planetary Structure on Exoplanet System Architectures</i>](Lu_Dissertation.pdf).
 I am told the Acknowledgements are quite wholesome, if you're interested in reading about the many wonderful people who've been important to my career.
 You can also find a video of my defense [here](https://www.youtube.com/watch?v=HyJ-rP_MWtk).
 Prior to <em>that</em> I received my B.S. in Astrophysics from Caltech in 2020.